-Canon 1000D versus Nikon D3300
+Canon 1000D vs Nikon D3300

-The Canon EOS 1000D (called Canon XS in some regions) and the Nikon D3300 are two digital cameras that were announced, respectively, in June 2008 and January 2014.
+The Canon EOS 1000D (called Canon XS in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in June 2008 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat smaller (2 percent) than the Canon 1000D.
 Moreover, the D3300 is markedly lighter (14 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the D3300 are weather-sealed.